Wrist & Hand Treatments Santa Rosa

 In other cases, Dupuytren’s contractures are progressive.
 In these situations, invasive intervention is recommended.
-This can be done with injectable medication, collagenase (Xiaflex), or by surgical release/removal of affected tissue.
+This can be done with injectable medication, collagenase (Xiaflex), or by surgical release/removal of the affected tissue.

 Distal Radius Fracture Treatment

 Also known as a broken wrist or a Colles’ fracture, the distal radius fracture is the most commonly broken bone.
 Wrist fractures frequently occur in children or in older adults.
-In children they occur during playground-related activities.
-In older adults they occur after simple falls.
+In children, they occur during playground-related activities.
+In older adults, they occur after simple falls.
 Symptoms of a Colles’ fracture may include pain, bruising, and swelling of the wrist.

 The diagnosis of a distal radius fracture is made by x-ray examination.
 Fractures in children are usually treated by simple splinting or casting.
 Occasionally they need to be reset.
 Rarely do they need surgery.
 For adults, the treatment is different.
 These fractures are occasionally treated with casts.
 Many distal radius fractures in adults have to be treated with surgery because the bone is weak and the fractures tend to move with time.
 Many times fractures in adults are more severe than those seen in children.
 Every broken wrist varies in severity, and a patient’s care will be customized to their activity level and fracture pattern.